KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Wharton
 -->

-You know you're in a good place when you see this :)
+You know you're in good company when someone in your party is wearing this :)
 ![](recap-of-djangocon-us-2023-images/kansas-basketball.jpg)

 We ate at a restaurant called [It's a Southern Thing](https://getsouthernfood.com/).
 The food was high quality and the service was great.
 I had the Crispy Catfish.